68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 • 2-mile run

-Your recruiter can provide specific guidance on preparing for both the ASVAB and ACFT.
+Your recruiter can offer tailored guidance on preparing for both the ASVAB and ACFT.

 Basic Combat Training Overview

-Once you enlist, you’ll head to Basic Combat Training (BCT) for 10 weeks.
+Upon enlistment, you will undertake Basic Combat Training (BCT) for 10 weeks.

 You’ll learn: